pulumi/workshops/archive/aws-intro/csharp/lab-01/03-provisioning-infrastructure.md

 ## Step 1 &mdash; Declare a New Bucket

-Add the following to your `MyStack.cs` to the top of your file under `Using Aws`
+Add the following to your `MyStack.cs` to the top of your file under `using Aws`
 ```csharp
 ...
 		using Pulumi.Aws.S3;